Written by Charlotte Green

 Artificial sweeteners and the gut microbiota

 Previously it was thought that artificial sweeteners were not broken down by the body and passed through unchanged.
 However, this is no longer believed to be the case, as evidence suggests that they can be broken down by the gut microbiota (7).
 The gut microbiota is the community of microorganisms residing in the gastrointestinal tract, necessary for a variety of important processes in the body, from digestion to immunity (8).
+See more on how we can support our gut microbiota in our posts on prebiotics and fibre.

 Some artificial sweeteners, such as sucralose and saccharin, can directly interact with the gut microbiota.
 The microbiota may be able to utilise artificial sweeteners as an energy source, leading to the growth of these species of bacteria (9).
 Thus, artificial sweeteners have the ability to modify the composition of the gut microbiota and wider processes in the body (7).